Strep A: Parents warned to look out for these symptoms as scarlet fever cases rise

 Health officials are urging parents to look out for symptoms of scarlet fever in their children following a surge in cases driven by a recent increase in Strep A infections.

-According to most recent data from the UK Health Security Agency (UKHSA), scarlet fever cases remain higher than it would typically expect at this time of year.
-There were 851 cases reported in week 46, compared to an average of 186 for the preceding years, it said.
+According to the most recent data from the UK Health Security Agency (UKHSA), the number of scarlet fever cases remains higher than would typically be expected at this time of year.
+There were 851 cases reported in week 46 compared with an average of 186 in the preceding years, the agency said.

-It is caused by bacteria called group A streptococci.
-These bacteria also cause other respiratory and skin infections such as Strep throat and impetigo.
+The illness is caused by a species of bacteria called Group A Streptococcus.
+These bacteria also cause other respiratory and skin infections, such as Strep throat and impetigo.

-On rare occasions, the bacteria can get into the bloodstream and cause an illness called invasive Group A strep.
+On rare occasions, the bacteria can get into the bloodstream and cause an illness called invasive Group A Strep (iGAS).
 While still uncommon, there has been an increase in invasive Strep A cases this year, particularly in children under 10.

-It comes after a sixth child has died after contracting Strep A infection.
-The UKHSA say investigations are underway following an increase in cases, though there is no evidence that a new strain is circulating.
+The warning comes after a sixth child died after contracting a Strep A infection.
+The UKHSA says investigations are under way following the increase in cases, though there is no evidence that a new strain is circulating.

 While scarlet fever is usually a mild illness, it is highly infectious.
-Here is everything you need to know:
+But what are the signs to look out for?
+And how worried should parents be?
+Our guide below may help to answer some of your questions.

 How many cases of Strep A are there?

-The UKHSA has said there has been an increase in invasive Group A strep cases this year, particularly in children under 10 - which it has pinned on high amounts of circulating bacteria and social mixing.
+The UKHSA has confirmed an increase in invasive Group A Strep cases this year, particularly in children under 10, which it says is likely to have been caused by a high level of circulating bacteria combined with social mixing.

 So far this season there have been five recorded deaths within seven days of a diagnosis in children under 10 in England.
-There was a further death in Wales.
+There has been a further death in Wales in that age group.

-Health officials say symptoms to look out for in your child include a sore throat, headache, and fever, along with a fine, pinkish or red body rash with a sandpapery feel.

-On darker skin, the rash can be more difficult to detect visually but will have a sandpapery feel.
+Health officials say that the symptoms to look out for in your child include a sore throat, headache and fever, along with a fine, pinkish or red body rash with a sandpapery feel.
+On darker skin, the rash can be more difficult to detect visually but will still have a sandpapery feel.

-The UKHSA advises contacting NHS 111 or your GP if you suspect your child has scarlet fever because early treatment of scarlet fever with antibiotics is important to reduce the risk of complications such as pneumonia or a bloodstream infection.
+The UKHSA advises contacting NHS 111 or your GP if you suspect your child has scarlet fever, because early treatment of the illness with antibiotics is important in reducing the risk of complications such as pneumonia or a bloodstream infection.

 If your child has scarlet fever, keep them at home until at least 24 hours after the start of antibiotic treatment to avoid spreading the infection to others.